URI-CSC/212-fall-2020/assignments/homework-1/examples/readme.md

 # Examples

 Here we provide a few examples that will be used by the autograder.
-- Folder `./imgs` contains example images in common formats such as `png` or `jpg`.
+Folder `./imgs` contains a few sample images in common formats such as `png` or `jpg`.
-- Folder `code` provides two python scripts to convert images between formats.

-> The instructions below assume that you have a working `python3` installation with the following packages installed: `numpy` and `Pillow`.
-If you are using `CS50 IDE` read the section below.
+> The instructions below assume that you have a working `python3` installation with the following packages: `numpy` and `Pillow`.
+If you are using `CS50 IDE` read the last section of this document.

 ## Converting images into the `img` format
 If you want to test your program with real world images, the first step to take is to convert the image into the `img` format required by your program.
-This is the format where images are just grayscale images enconded as a matrix of numbers in text mode.
+This is the format where images are just grayscale images encoded as a matrix of numbers in text mode.
 The script `any2img.py` can do this conversion for you.
 In the example below, the script will convert `imgs/cow.png` into `imgs/cow.img`.

 ```bash
 $ python3 any2img.py ./imgs/cow.png ./imgs/cow.img